 Step 6: Place the order

 After settling on your order type, it's time to trade.
 On your trading platform, you’ll notice that there’s a form to enter the ticker, the number of shares you want to buy, and your order type.

-After customising your trade, hit the buy button and the broker will execute your order.
-When you’re ready to sell, click the sell button, and the broker sells the stock, hopefully adding profits to your account balance.
+After customizing your trade, hit the buy button and the broker will execute your order.

 Step 7: Track performance

 BYND is a large-cap stock with some impressive price movement, especially after its IPO.
 If you’re trading BYND, look for industry news, press releases, and company announcements.
 The stock price typically moves on these days and when earnings are reported.
 Other meat alternative stocks worth tracking include Ingredion and Tyson Foods.